merrafelice/merrafelice.github.io/index.md

 ## Research Interest

-* Security/stability of recommender systems (adverserial learning, shilling attacks)
+* Security and Robustness of Recommender Systems (shilling and adversarial learning attacks)
 * Cross-Domain Social-aware Recommender Systems
 * Adversarial Machine Learning and Deep Learning in Information Retrieval and Recommender Systems